BioXiao/MRF_Platynereis_2014/README.md

 - [number of clusters K]
 - [result folder]
 - [outputFileName]
+- [number of clusters changed from one iteration to the next to assume convergence]
 - {"fixed"} (if present, beta will be fixed to initial value instead of being estimated)

 ### OUTPUT FILES